threefoldfoundation/info_threefold/src/farming/certification/farming_certification_benefits_farmer.md

 Its up to ThreeFold to make sure that certified capacity gets deployed where it is needed first.

-All of this leads to much faster utilization of the TF_Farm IT capacity which results in the TF_Farmer getting access to their farmed tokens much faster.
+All of this leads to much faster utilization of the TF_Farm IT capacity which results in the TF_Farmer getting access to their farmed tokens faster.

 ### Higher Credibility Because Of Certification